Dhghomon/easy_rust/README.md

 pub fn from_utf8(vec: Vec<u8>) -> Result<String, FromUtf8Error>
 ```

-This function take a vector of bytes (`u8`) and tries to make a `String`.
+This function takes a vector of bytes (`u8`) and tries to make a `String`.
 So the success case for the Result is a `String` and the error case is `FromUtf8Error`.
 You can give your error type any name you want.

 Using a `match` with `Option` and `Result` sometimes requires a lot of code.
 For example, the `.get()` method returns an `Option` on a `Vec`.